fatfisz/floox/README.md

 npm install floox --save
 ```

+## For those coming from flux-store-base

+Check out the [migration guide](https://github.com/fatfisz/floox/blob/master/docs/migrating.md) for instructions on how to migrate.
+The guide was made based on personal experience, so if you have something you feel could help others, don't hesitate to create a PR with some additional migration tips.

 ## Glossary

 * production env - means an environment in which environment variable `NODE_ENV` is set to `production`